 Farmers markets and direct marketing farmers (who sell at one or more farmers markets) are eligible for up to three years of free SNAP EBT equipment and service through FMC’s Free SNAP EBT Equipment Program if they are currently SNAP authorized, AND:

 - Do not currently possess functioning EBT equipment; OR

 - Currently possess functioning EBT equipment, but received that equipment before May 2, 2012.

 If the above requirements apply to you, then you’re in the right place!
-To apply, you’ll need to provide some basic information about your farmers market or farm, your SNAP Permit number (also known as your FNS number), and a completed W9 form.
-(You can download a blank W9 form here, or use this site to e-sign a W9 online.)
+To apply, you’ll need to provide some basic information about your farmers market or farm, and your SNAP Permit number (also known as your FNS number).
 Click below to start FMC’s Free SNAP EBT Equipment Program Application.